th3-Sumit/SmileDetection/README.md

 *   NOTE : Remove all restrinction from your camera        *
 *    and then see the magic ...                            *
 *   ****************************************************   *
-feel free to ask any questions : https://www.sumitsingh.epizy.com
+feel free to ask any question : https://www.sumitsingh.epizy.com